cassiussa/openshift-custom-builder/README.md

-# Custom Builder Image for OpenShift
+# Custom Builder Image for OpenShift and OKD

 Upon invocation, a custom builder image will receive the following environment variables with the information needed to proceed with the build: